Curriculum, subjects, number of hours

 The compulsory subjects taught during the 5 years of primary school are: Italian, history, geography, mathematics, sciences, technology, music, arts, English, civic education, physical education, Catholic religion/alternative activities.

-English is a compulsory subject in all grades of primary school (legge 169/2008).
-At the end of primary school, pupils are expected to have reached the level A1 of the Common European Framework of Reference (CEFR).
-Teachers of English are class teachers who have acquired specific language competences up to at least level B2 of the CEFR (DPR 81/2009).
+English is a compulsory subject in all grades of primary school (D.Lgs 59/2004).
+According to the National guidelines for the curriculum, pupils are expected to finish primary school with an English proficiency of A1 level of the Common European Framework of Reference (CEFR).
+Teachers of English are class teachers who have acquired specific language competences up to at least level B1 of the CEFR (DPR 81/2009).
 Such competences can be acquired during ITE programmes, or through certified periods abroad, or verified during the competitive examination.

 In the areas of the twelve minority languages, schools autonomously establish how to teach the relevant language and culture, according to families' request.
 Schools can also use the minority language as a teaching language together with Italian (legge 482/1999).

-Civic education was introduced in 2020/2021 and replaced the former 'Citizenship and Constitution' (legge 92/2019).
+Civic education has been introduced in 2020/2021 as a compulsory subject, replacing the former 'Citizenship and Constitution' (legge 92/2019).
 The contents of civic education refer to three main areas:

-• Italian Constitution (national and international law, the organisation of the State and of regional and local authorities, etc.);
+- Italian Constitution (general principles, the organisation of the State and of regional and local authorities, symbols of the Italian and EU institutions, study of general laws and meaning of legality, etc.);

-• Sustainable development (protection of the environment and of heritage, health education, respect for animals, etc.);
+- Economic development and sustainability (valuing work and entrepreneurship, protection of the environment and of heritage, health education, respect for animals, etc.);

-• Digital citizenship (responsible use of technologies, awareness of risks, approaches to the use of technologies).
+- Digital citizenship (responsible use of technologies, awareness of risks, approaches to the use of technologies).
+The use of smartphones in class is forbidden up to lower secondary education for both personal and didactic purposes.

 Catholic religion is mandatory for schools but optional for pupils.
 Families make their choice the first year of primary school for the whole first cycle of education but are allowed to modify their choice at any time before starting a new school year.
 The specific learning objectives for Catholic religion are established by State regulations (DPR 11 February 2010) in agreement with the Italian Catholic Church.
 Teachers are specialists and need to pass a specific training according to both the State and the Church legislation.
 Pupils not attending Catholic religion either carry out extra-curricular activities linked to the values of citizenship with the support of teachers, or do not attend school.
 Schools include the alternative activities in their own curriculum.
 The teaching of Catholic religion/alternative activities has a specific weekly timetable of two hours, corresponding to an annual timetable of 66 hours (DPR 175/2012).